matthewjburton/comfort-airlines/README.md

 ### Dependencies

 This project relies on certain dependencies to be installed on your local machine to execute the programs involved.
-To download these dependencies all at once first naviagte to the /documents directory then run the following command in your terminal:
+To download these dependencies all at once first navigate to the /documents directory then run the following command in your terminal:

 ```bash
 pip install -r dependencies.txt